nikitinay/lambda/README.md

 ## TODO
 - [ ] Add trigger for function.
 - [ ] Save state about the current block.
-- [ ] Add logic for comparsion current block and latest block
+- [ ] Add logic for comparsion the current block and the latest block.
-- [ ] Add send notification function
+- [ ] Add send notification to SNS function.
-- [ ] Add subscription for the created topic
+- [ ] Add subscription for the created topic/

 ## Check